Onetwothree21-bc/Shades-by-Jo-BathHack2026-/README.md

 # jozzzzzzzzephine
-Facial recognition sftare to repeat to you important details about people you have previously met.
+Facial recognition softare to repeat to you important details about people you have previously met.
 # Multi-Modal Data Processing System

 ## Overview